 Short of escaping to the Amalfi Coast for the summer, I’ve found the next best fix here in London: Theo Randall’s Amalfi Lemon Tart.
 While this feistily-zesty dessert is always a draw at Theo’s eponymous restaurant at InterContinental Park Lane, you can easily recreate it at home too with his signature recipe.

 The idea for this tart came from Lindsey Shere’s brilliant book Chez Panisse Desserts.
 In the original recipe, the lemon curd filling is made with Meyer lemons, which are thought to be a cross between a mandarin and a lemon.
 They are abundant in Berkeley, California (where Chez Panisse is), growing in people’s gardens there.
-I think the Amalfi, a beautiful large Italian lemon with a sweet taste and intense aroma, makes an excellent substitute.
+I think the Amalfi, a beautiful large Italian lemon with a sweet taste and intense aroma, makes an excellent substitute in this classic tart.

 - beaten egg for egg wash